emwap/stream-paper/paper.md

   where l = rangeSize (bounds b)
 ~~~

-Implementing IIR filters requires a
+IIR filters can be implemented by using a version of recurrence which
-version of `recurrence` which also has a cyclic buffer for the
+uses two cyclic buffers, one buffer for the input elements and the
-elements of the output stream.
+other buffer for the output elements.

 # Fusion